[Recipe 2] SNEAKY TUNA CASSEROLE with SEVEN HIDDEN VEGGIES

 - For a change, replace the cooked rice with 3 cups leftover cooked macaroni with a little olive oil stirred through.

 - The tuna casserole can be completely prepared up to a day ahead, and baked when required.
-Sprinkle the cheese and breadcrumbs on top just prior to baking.
+Sprinkle the breadcrumb mixture on top just prior to baking.
 Leftovers are fab to take to work.